 Students who minor in ethics or philosophy will take five courses which will be chosen in consultation with a departmental advisor, based on the interest and objectives of the student.
 The fundamental goal of the minor will be to develop the student's critical and expressive abilities in conjunction with a basic knowledge of the literature, major figures, and issues of the discipline.
-Philosophy majors and philosophy minors may add a minor in ethics, consulting with the department chair to choose additional ethics coursework that complements their philosophy major/minor coursework.
+Philosophy majors and philosophy minors may add a minor in ethics, consulting with the program coordinator to choose additional ethics coursework that complements their philosophy major/minor coursework.

 Declaring a Major

 Requirements for Admission to a Major in Philosophy